The Golden Gate of Freiberg Cathedral

 The hall evoking the interior of a Romanesque basilica is articulated with monumental columns and pillars.
 The Romanesque interior design of the hall was probably the work of the building’s architects, Albert Schickedanz and Fülöp Herzog.
 The remarkably rich decorations were painted by Károly Miksa Reissmann and János Glaser.

 The murals, conceived in the spirit of Christian iconography but also linked to a millennial theme, include depictions of the great figures of Hungarian history.
 The walls of the main nave are decorated with the coats of arms of the Hungarian state, partner states and provinces.
-The hall’s compellingly rich ornamentation also contains symbolic depictions, tree of life motifs and peasants symbolising immortality, while the triumphal arches are adorned with zodiac signs.
+The hall’s compellingly rich ornamentation also contains symbolic depictions, tree of life motifs and peacocks symbolising immortality, while the triumphal arches are adorned with zodiac signs.
 The griffon and dragon figures on the ceiling of the ambulatory bear the influence of German medieval mural and panel painting.
 The interior with an overall sacred character represents the pinnacle of decorative painting at the turn of the nineteenth and twentieth centuries.

 The Romanesque Hall was renovated as part of the most comprehensive reconstruction project in the history of the Museum of Fine Arts, which was carried out between 2015 and 2018 with the participation of almost seventy restorers and conservators.
 The restoration work could only begin after the situation of the plaster cast collection was settled: one part of the collection will be exhibited in a separate museum in the renovated Csillag [Star] Fortress, while the rest of the plaster casts will be displayed in the National Museum Restoration and Storage Centre in Szabolcs Street in Budapest, not far from Heroes’ Square.